Pool DE Filters 101: How They Work, Pros & Cons, Best Options, & Your Questions Answered

 • To clean your DE filter, make sure you backwash regularly.
 At times, you may also need to remove the grids completely from the filter to rinse them out.

-• DE grids can last many years, but you may need to replace the grids every 10 years or so.
+• DE grids can last many years, but they will eventually wear out.
+You’ll need to replace them every 5 to 10 years.

 What Are DE Filters, And How Do They Work?

-Pool DE filters use a particular substance called Diatomaceous Earth to coat the grids within the tank and filter the water.
+Pool DE filters use an extremely fine substance called diatomaceous earth (DE) to coat the grids within the tank and filter the water.
 DE is a natural, fine powder composed of fossilized skeletons of tiny organisms called diatoms.
 DE particles are very porous because of the hollow nature of those organic structures.
-They are well-suited for filtering water and can capture extremely fine debris.
+They are well-suited for filtering water and can capture teeny tiny debris.

-Diagram: A) Upper manifold, B) Standpipe, C) Bulkheads, D) Pressure gauge, E) Air relief valve, F) Air relief tube, G) Grids
+Diagram: A) Upper manifold, B) Standpipe, C) Bulkheads, D) Pressure gauge, E) Air relief valve, F) Air relief tube, G) Filter grids

+If you have a DE filter, you will get very used to cleaning and adding new DE powder.
 Adding DE is done by pouring some into the skimmer’s mouth; the amount varies by model, but a typical ratio is approximately one pound of DE to every five square feet of filter grids.
-Doing so is a bit of a messy job, and it is inadvisable to inhale DE.
+Doing so is a bit of a messy job, so prepare the area and wear proper PPE.
+Inhaling DE can be harmful to your lungs, so I highly recommend wearing gloves, goggles, and a mask.

 Once the DE is mixed with water in the skimmer, it is sucked into the filter tank, where it gets trapped on the fingers of the grids and starts filtering your water.